 - We might assume that we know the purpose of the machine (to serve us in some way), but in fact there are hidden purposes (to exploit us for gain, which may be harmful).

 We tend to focus on the second of these points when considering regulation.
-But increasingly we are thinking about the third point in relation to specific system issues (especially climate change).
-But regulation seems less common for the fourth.
+But increasingly we are thinking about the third point in relation to specific system issues (especially climate change) – for example, there is regulation aimed at coping with the impact of autopilot over time degrading pilot skills.
+The fourth point is regulated as part of crime prevention.
+But regulation seems less common for the fifth case, where bad intent is built-into the system, but hidden from view.
 We need to take all of these issues (and probably more) seriously.

 Hang-on, we’ve been here before.
 GDPR law is designed to regulate digital information systems so as to prevent exactly these issues.
 It was introduced, perhaps just in time, after many years of un-regulated damage.
 We might argue that the rise of AI as the tech-industry’s imagined saviour is a response to that regulation – finding new ways to take un-examined risks and exploitations beyond state control.
 There are other motivations (massive investment in cloud computing failing to pay off as that tech becomes commoditised and as power costs rise, so they need to get us to use it in new ways).
 But really we need to regulate now, and perhaps deregulate as we understand the implications.